bbusn/gropec/README.md

 ## Deployement
 - Import gropec.sql
-- Remove actual .htaccess and replace it by .htacces-dev
+- Delete actual .htaccess content and replace it by .htaccess-deploy content
-- Remove actual .site.webmanifest and replace it by .site.webmanifest-dev
+- Delete actual .site.webmanifest content and replace it by .site.webmanifest-deploy content

 ## Naming Standards